radiantlogic-v8/documentation-new/documentation/ldap-replacement-guide/05-determine-the-application-usage-and-cutover-strategy.md

 Likewise, the legacy LDAP directory isn’t immediately switched off overnight.
 There is generally a temporary time period where both the legacy LDAP directory and the RadiantOne Universal Directory store must co-exist.
 This results in a required temporary synchronization process between the two.

 The persistent cache refresh process is in charge of keeping the LDAP directory in sync with the target RadiantOne Universal Directory store.
-This configuration is outlined in [Chapter 3](03-import-data-into-radiantone-universal-directory).
+This configuration is outlined in [Import Data Into RadiantOne Universal Directory](03-import-data-into-radiantone-universal-directory).

 ## Analyze Client Requests